MuhammedSajadA/HackerHike-IBM-Code-Challenge-EasyLaw/README.md

 # hackerhike

-Application that laws accessible to common man.
+Application that makes laws accessible to common man.